rhel-labs/learn-katacoda/ebpf-tracing/step5.md

 << OUTPUT ABRIDGED >>
 </pre>

-In the above output, we see the file that yum was working on and the latency in the "LAT(ms)" column, which shows us that the longest latency was 567.45 milliseconds accessing packages.db-journal.
-If we wish to improve the speed of `yum update` on this system by reducing latency, we may want to look at upgrading the underlying storage of this system.
+In the above output, you see the file that `yum` is working on and the latency in the LAT(ms) column, the data above shows that the longest latency was 567.45 milliseconds while accessing the packages.db-journal file.
+If you wish to improve the speed of `yum update` on this system by reducing latency, you may want to look at upgrading the underlying storage of this system.

-Further, if we look at the cachestat terminal, we'll see that the number of misses on the cache has gone up during the installation procedure as we are starting to need access to memory locations that are not cached:
+If you look at the **cachestat** terminal, you will see that the number of misses on the cache has gone up during the `yum` package installation procedure as it is starting to need access to data that is not cached:

 <pre class="file">
     HITS   MISSES  DIRTIES HITRATIO   BUFFERS_MB  CACHED_MB